microsoft/iot-curriculum/labs/ai-edge/speech/speech-to-text/README.md

 Once you boot up your Pi, follow the instructions on-screen to set up the Pi, including connecting to WiFi (or connect the Pi to an ethernet cable) and updating all the software.

-Once it is set up, if you's rather connect remotely to the Pi, then follow the instructions in the [Microsoft Raspberry Pi headless setup guide](https://github.com/microsoft/rpi-resources/tree/master/headless-setup#remote-desktop) to configure VNC or Remote Desktop.
+Once it is set up, if you'd rather connect remotely to the Pi, then follow the instructions in the [Microsoft Raspberry Pi headless setup guide](https://github.com/microsoft/rpi-resources/tree/master/headless-setup#remote-desktop) to configure VNC or Remote Desktop.

 ### Software installation